BilodeauGroup/smiles2peptides/README.md

 ## Installation Guide

-To create the environment with all the required packages, simply run the following script:
+To create the environment with all required packages, simply download and run the following script in your terminal:

 ```sh
 bash setup_smiles2peptides.shp_env.sh